rodgo4k/imc/README.md

 1. Fork this project
 2. Create a Branch to you Feature (git checkout -b feature/MyFeature)
 3. Add your changes (git add .)
-4. Commite your changes (git commit -m "commiting my feature")
+4. Commit your changes (git commit -m "commiting my feature")
 5. Push your Branch to the project  (git push origin feature/MyFeature)
 6. Open a Pull Request